krzemienski/awesome-from-stars/README.md

 * [Dash-Industry-Forum/ClearKey-Content-Protection](https://github.com/Dash-Industry-Forum/ClearKey-Content-Protection): The repository holds a description and an issue tracker for how ClearKey-based content protection should be used with MPEG DASH.
 * [cli/cli](https://github.com/cli/cli): GitHub’s official command line tool
 * [docker/cli](https://github.com/docker/cli): The Docker CLI
+* [gitbito/CLI](https://github.com/gitbito/CLI): Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
+Over time, CLI will add more functions and new command options to support complex automation and workflows.
+This is a very early Alpha version.
+We would love to get your feedback on the new features or improvements.
 * [httpie/cli](https://github.com/httpie/cli): 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 * [npm/cli](https://github.com/npm/cli): the package manager for JavaScript
 * [soundcloud-py/client-api](https://github.com/soundcloud-py/client-api): Official web api for the SoundCloud Python service.